 1. Citizen Kane

 Charles Foster Kane is dead; alone and lonely in his extravagant private palace Xanadu.
 The last word he uttered was “rosebud”.
 What is rosebud?
 Is it a woman?
 Or a memory?
 A newsreel journalist is assigned to find out, in an attempt to have a portrayal of the man behind the name.
-And through his investigations and interviews of friends and family, a portrait is painted of a man from his humble beginnings as the young son of a boarder to one of the most powerful persons in the planet.
-Using techniques of flashback and multiple narratives, ‘Citizen Kane’ manages to tell the story of a man who had everything, but still had nothing.
+And through his investigations and interviews of friends and family, a portrait is painted of a man from his humble beginnings as the young son of a boarder to one of the most powerful persons on the planet.
+Using techniques of flashback and multiple narratives, ‘Citizen Kane’ manages to tell the story of a man who had everything but still had nothing.
 In one word: “masterpiece”.